polystat/polystat-cli/README.md

 ## Output configuration
 * `--sarif` option means that the command will produce the output in the [SARIF](https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html) format in addition to output in other formats (if any).
 * `--to { console | dir=<path>| file=<path> }` is a repeatable option that specifies where the output should be written.
 If this option is not specified, no output is produced.
 * `--to dir=<path>` means that the files will be written to the given path.
 The path is assumed to be an empty directory.
 If it is not, its contents will be purged.
+If the `path` is specified but the directory it points to does not exist, it will be created.
     * If an additional output format is specified (e.g. `--sarif`), then the files created by the analyzer will be written in the respective subdirectory.
 For example, in case of `--sarif`,  the SARIF files will be located in `path/sarif/`.
 The console output is not written anywhere.
 Therefore, if none of the output format options (e.g. `--sarif`) are specified, no files are produced.
     * The output format options (e.g. `--sarif`) also determine the extension of the output files.
 In case of `--sarif` the extension would be `.sarif.json`.
     * If `--in` option specifies a directory, the structure of the output directory will be similar to the structure of the input directory.